What Are the Most Difficult Decisions to Make?

 - Decisions I have to make within a team are difficult, only because these decisions take more time and require deliberate communication between team members.
 For example, I was working on a team project, and my colleagues and I had to make a number of choices about how to use our limited budget.
 Because these decisions involved group conversations, our team learned how to communicate effectively with one another, and I believe we ultimately made the best decisions for the team.

 - As a manager, the most difficult decisions I make involve layoffs.
 Before making those tough decisions, I always think carefully about what is best for the business and my employees.
 While I don’t relish making those kinds of choices, I don’t shy away from this part of my job.
 A few years ago, I had to let some employees go due to the economic climate.
-This was a hard decision that was ultimately necessary for the good of the company and everyone working for the organization.
+It was a hard decision that was ultimately necessary for the good of the company and everyone working for the organization.

 - I find that the hardest decision I have to make is when I have to choose between strong team members for a promotion.
-There have been occasions when, even though I personally liked one person better than another, I nonetheless had to choose the other person based on their potential to assume the responsibilities of their new role.
+There have been occasions when, even though I liked one person better than another, I nonetheless had to choose the other person based on their potential to assume the responsibilities of their new role.
 Sometimes I also had to promote younger employees over staff with seniority, simply because they were more skilled in the use of technology and more willing to work overtime.
 It’s never easy, but ultimately you have to think about who will be the most effective and productive in the new position.

 Take Some Time to Prepare